davidosomething/dotfiles/linux/README.md

 # Linux dotfiles

 - See [ArchLinux](arch.md)
-- See [Openbox](openbox.md) - I switched to gnome3 though, maybe out-of-date
+- See [Openbox](../openbox/README.md) - I switched to gnome3 so the Openbox
+  readme is a bit out-of-date.

 Except for the dotfiles in this directory, the other paths should be symlinked into `$XDG_CONFIG_HOME`.
 Only `locale.conf` in this path is COPIED to